MicrosoftDocs/customer-insights/ci-docs/use-azure-key-vault.md

 # Bring your own Azure key vault (preview)

 Linking a dedicated [Azure key vault](/azure/key-vault/general/basic-concepts) to a Customer Insights environment helps organizations to meet compliance requirements.
-For more information, see [Bring your own Azure key vault](use-azure-key-vault.md).

 ## Link the key vault to the Customer Insights environment